Norlanka-Forecasting/norlanka-model/README.md

 # Norlanka Forecasting

 Welcome to the Norlanka Manufacturing Limited Employee Evaluation Project repository!
 This project serves as a comprehensive assessment tool for sales forecasting and prediction.
-Leveraging the power of Spring Boot, Angular 14, Python, and Firebase, this repository encapsulates a dynamic blend of technologies to deliver a robust solution.
+Leveraging the power of Angular 14, Python, and Firebase, this repository encapsulates a dynamic blend of technologies to deliver a robust solution.

 ## Project Features